Turbo Takeaways

 “In addition to running detailed investment and retirement projections for you, your CFP advisor will be able to identify areas of excessive risk or deficiency within your overall financial situation,” Reichert explains.

-Working with a financial advisor can also be particularly helpful if you’d like to get personalized money management guidance and advice on complex financial issues, investment strategies, information about potential insurance needs, and assistance in determining your retirement goals based on your current age.
+Working with a financial advisor can also be particularly helpful if you’d like to get personalized money management guidance and advice on complex financial issues.
+They can also provide insights on investment strategies, information about potential insurance needs, and assistance in determining your retirement goals based on your current age.

 How Much Should You Save for Your Age

-Another question many people have is, “How much should I have saved for retirement by age 40, 50, or 60.”
-Having a precise savings target based on your age has a number of benefits.
+Another question many people have is, “How much should I have saved for retirement by age 40, 50, or 60?”
+Having a precise savings target based on your age has several benefits.
 For one thing, it allows you to figure out how much to contribute to your 401(k), your IRA or Roth IRA, and to your other savings and investment accounts each month.

 For many people, it’s important to have a savings target instead of a date.
 For example, the premise of the financial independence retire early (FIRE) movement is to work until you reach a certain savings target, not until you reach a certain age.